All Products

 Note

-If you have a poor network connection, a timeout may occur when you download from a Public Connection String.
+If you have a poor network connection, a timeout may occur when you download a file using the Public Connection String.
 We recommend that you take the following measures:

-• If your ECS instance and MongoDB instance are in the same region and both use the classic network or are in the same virtual private cloud (VPC) (with the same VPC ID), we recommend that you download the backup file on the ECS instance using a Private Connection String.
+• If your ECS instance and MongoDB instance are in the same region and both use the classic network or are in the same virtual private cloud (VPC), we recommend that you use the Private Connection String to download the backup file on the ECS instance.

 • Use a client that supports resumable downloads.
-For Linux operating systems, you can use the wget command below to download the backup file.
+For the Linux operating system, you can use the following wget command to download the backup file.

-Download a backup file on a Windows or macOS system
+Download a backup file on Windows or macOS

-Paste the backup file download URL into your browser's address bar and press Enter.
+Paste the download URL of the backup file into the address bar of your browser and press Enter.
 The browser automatically downloads the backup file.

 Run the following command to download the backup file.